gem5/website/_pages/documentation/learning_gem5/part1/part1_3_cache_config.md

 ```
 system.l2cache = L2Cache()
 system.l2cache.connectCPUSideBus(system.l2bus)
+system.membus = SystemXBar()
 system.l2cache.connectMemSideBus(system.membus)
 ```

+Note that `system.membus = SystemXBar()` has been defined before `system.l2cache.connectMemSideBus` so we can pass it to `system.l2cache.connectMemSideBus`.
 Everything else in the file stays the same!
 Now we have a complete configuration with a two-level cache hierarchy.
 If you run the current file, `hello` should now finish in 57467000 ticks.
 The full script can be found in the gem5 source at [`configs/learning_gem5/part1/two_level.py](https://gem5.googlesource.com/public/gem5/+/refs/heads/stable/configs/learning_gem5/part1/two_level.py).